 Students with Bachelor degrees and 5 or more years of full-time, relevant, professional public health experience prior to matriculation, may petition for an Expedited Portfolio Review (EPR) during their first semester in their program.
 Students with Graduate Degrees (Masters, MD, PhD) and 3 or more years of full-time, relevant, professional public health experience prior to matriculation may also petition for an Expedited Portfolio Review (EPR) during their first semester.
-To petition for an EPR, students will contact their Practicum Team.
+To petition for an EPR, students will contact their department/program Practice Team.

 An EPR includes an APEx proposal/plan, description of recent public health professional experience, and the submission of 2 work products that meet 3 foundational and 2 program-specific competencies.
+An

-An EPR does not have any hours requirement, nor does it require additional fieldwork, monitoring, or evaluation.
+EPR does not have any hours requirement, nor does it require additional fieldwork, monitoring, or evaluation.

-3. MPH Students - Interprofessional Experience (IPE)
+3. MPH Students - Interprofessional Education Experience (IPE)

 All GWSPH MPH students who entered the program in Fall 2019 or later are required to complete an IPE experience as part of their program's course of study.
-The Milken Institute School of Public Health (GWSPH) values interdisciplinary collaborative practice and the value that a diversity of professional identities and personal perspectives brings in developing innovative solutions to complex health sector issues.
+The Milken Institute School of Public Health (GWSPH) values interdisciplinary collaborative practice and the value that diverse professional identities and personal perspectives bring in developing innovative solutions to complex health sector issues.
 Students may enroll in IPE (PUBH 6023 - a 0-credit course graded CR/NC) after they have completed their:

-- MPH Core Curriculum -or- - completing at least 20-credits of their MPH degree.
+- MPH Core Curriculum -or- - at least 20-credits of their MPH degree.

-IPE experiences are announced via email in the second week of each academic term, with their own sign-up form.
-After completing the sign-up form, students will be automatically registered and placed in the appropriate section of PubH 6023.
-For all IPE experiences, there will be several short required assessment activities located on Blackboard.
-Students must complete these activities in full to receive a grade of credit ("CR") for PubH 6023.
+IPE experiences are announced via email with their own sign-up form.
+After completing the sign-up form, students will be automatically registered and placed in the appropriate section of PUBH 6023.
+For all IPE experiences, there will be a set of required post-experience assessment activities located on Blackboard.
+Students must complete these activities in full to receive a grade of credit ("CR") for PUBH 6023.

-Students can also explore the IPE Catalog (https://publichealth.gwu.edu/content/ipe-catalog) for school-sponsored IPE opportunities.
+Students can also explore the IPE Catalog here for school-sponsored IPE opportunities.